accurateproject/accurate/docs/architecture.rst

 - POSTPAID
    - Executes balance debit on call-stop.

-All call actions are logged into CGRateS's LogDB.
+All call actions are logged into AccuRate's LogDB.

 Right now there are **four** session manager types.
    - sm_freeswitch